Mikerniker/100_Days_of_Python/Day56/README.md

-# Day 56 HTML & URL Parsing in Flask and the Higher Lower Game
+# Day 56 Personal Site with Flask, HTML, CSS and Static Files

 ## Overview

+- Static files, HTML/CSS File Rendering and a Personal Site

 ### The challenge